TsekNet/website/blog/_posts/2020-08-03-startblogging.md

 using a Jekyll theme.
 You'll reap the following benefits:

 1. A full history of your changes to any part of the site
-1. Write blog posts entirely in markdown
+1. Write blog posts entirely in Markdown
 1. Free, automatic SSL
-1. Quick Deployments, including CI/CD by default
+1. Quick deployments, including CI/CD by default

    ...and much more!